brucemcpherson/effex-api-client/README.md

 5. To register an alias, you need a writer key and a data item id.
 You can then register an alias to a key/item combination and that key can use the alias to access the item to which it has been assigned.

 ## Expiration and disabling
 Because this is a store for ephemeral data, everthing expires - accounts, data items, access keys and aliases - and their lifetime can each be individually set.
-Keys can last for months, but in the free version, data currently expires after a maximum of 12 hours although this may be revised as the service comes out of beta.
+Keys can last for months, but in the free version, data items expire after a maximum of 12 hours although this may be revised as the service comes out of beta.

 Lifetimes are set by explicit parameters, or inherited from the key used to create them.

 All access keys and items are associated with a specific account and will be immediately stop working if you disable or remove an account.
 You can create multiple accounts and manage them in the API console.
 You can stop a boss key being able to generate new keys by deleting it from the API console.

 ## Security
 This is a public store, and there is no authentication required.
 However, keys are required for all data accesses, and both the data and its keys are encrypted in the store.
 You may also choose to further encrypt it before sending it to the store too.
-In any case, to ensure you comply with your country's privacy laws on the storage of personally identiable data - dont' do it.
+In any case, to ensure you comply with your country's privacy laws on the storage of personally identifiable data, don't do it.

 # Node client
 The API has a simple HTTP REST API - take the tutorial to see the structure of each call if you want to write your own client. https://storage.googleapis.com/effex-console-static/bundle/index.html#/ .You can even use a browser to access the store if you want - handy for debugging.